jangcla/paper-plane-game/README.md

 *  ~ Develope a method that moves the player left and right allowing to change to the three different lanes.

-*  ~ Allow for a progressing background change as the longer the player plays the game.
+*  ~ A button to change the players paper plane at random.

 ### In addition, this project will include: